Logarithmic corrections for near-extremal black holes: Discussions

-In this paper, we have constructed a methodology to suitably modify the heat kernel prescription to compute the logarithmic corrections for near-extremal black hole entropy.
-Since the usual methods for (non)-extremal black holes cannot be directly applied in the near-extreme regime, our work provides an important framework to study the logarithmic corrections for these black holes.
-Unlike (non)-extremal black holes, the parameters of a near-extremal black hole do not scale uniformly.
-Using our method, we are able to suitably separate the contributions coming from inverse temperature and the charges.
-We show that such a separation depends on appropriately extracting the scale dependence of the contribution to the heat kernel coming from slightly non-zero modes.
-These modes are zero modes of the extremal black hole that become slightly non-degenerate on the near-extremal background.
-We show that our computations are valid in a regime where the temperature parameter not only has an upper cutoff in terms of the charges, but also a lower limit set by the UV cutoff of the theory.
+Another important aspect is that our computations are valid in a regime where the temperature parameter not only has an upper cutoff in terms of the charges, but also a lower limit set by the UV cutoff of the theory.
 The lower cutoff appears to be a limitation of the current techniques.
 The method can be applied to compute the logarithmic correction to the entropy of a near-extremal solution in any arbitrary theory of gravity. \\

 We also show that it is possible to correctly obtain the extremal black hole result as a limit of the near-extremal black hole computation.
 The limit should be taken systematically at the level of the Gaussian integrals of slightly non-zero fluctuations as long as the near-extremal results are not regularized.
 Such non-zero temperature regularization is typically performed in (super)-Schwarzian theories.
 In the heat kernel formalism, the lower limit of the Schwinger parameter integration is rescaled by a non-zero temperature and this limit cannot be set strictly to zero.
 Such regularizations or rescalings explicitly impose a non-zero temperature condition.
 Thus it is not appropriate to take a zero temperature limit of the final result.
 This proves that the logarithmic corrections computed from extremal near-horizon geometry are robust results in any arbitrary theory.
 Thus there is no apparent contradiction between the extremal and near-extremal logarithmic corrections as long as an ill-defined zero temperature limit of the near-extremal result is not taken. \\